RebelPotato/netty/README.md

 Wonton will be a fantasy computer with interaction combinators as its base operations.

+## Filling

 Filling is a simple virtual machine that performs interaction combinator reduction.
 This is the core that Bowl is based on.

-Bowl, Wonton's main programming language, will be a GC-less functional language.
+Filling code is not meant to be written by hand.

+## Bowl

+Bowl will be a GC-less functional language that compiles to Filling.
+It should be a simple layer of syntactic sugar on top of Filling.

 ---